isisjade/standard-child-themes/hudson/README.md

 ## Features

 * Title in the menu
-* Support for syntax highlighting (fonts on Mac and Windows)
+* Support for syntax highlighting (fonts on both Mac and Windows)
 * Two week old banner under posts
-* Notice area (to be added above post content - TODO as a plugin)
 * Link post formats with descriptions.
 Hides content if no content is given.
-* Quote post formats look like the front end.
+* Quote Post Format editor positions title and content to match what the frontend sees
+* Styles for PayPal and Stripe donation plugins
+* CodeKit-friendly styles and JavaScript